Nitrillo/picomath/README.md

 # PicoMath

-PicoMath is a header only C++ library to evaluate math expressions.
+PicoMath is a header-only C++ library for math expression evaluation.
+PicoMath is very fast, simple, and customizable.

-Initially created to evaluate CSS-like expressions for the Shinobit Engine, a proprietary 2D game engine.
+PicoMath was created to evaluate CSS-like expressions, like `"100% - 20px"`, in the UI layout engine of my 2D game engine, Shinobit Engine.
+The main design goal of the library is to evaluate the expressions one single time as fast as possible, as layout usually happens when a scene is loaded, or a new UI component is shown, but they are not usually evaluated every frame.
+Another goal was to make the library as simple as possible, the engine is compiled to WASM and size of the binary matters.

-This library is used in the MMO browser game [GoBattle.io](http://gobattle.io)
+This library is currently used in the MMO browser game [GoBattle.io](http://gobattle.io)

 ![Build status](https://github.com/Nitrillo/picomath/actions/workflows/ci.yml/badge.svg)